tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/colombia.rst

 Users
 ~~~~~

-The default template that is used by Odoo on the invoice PDF includes
+The default template that is used by CoquiAPPs on the invoice PDF includes
 the job position of the salesperson, so these fields should be
 configured: